 1.1 Subject to the requirements of Article V, Section 4.0, these Bylaws may be amended at regular meetings of the Squadron, provided two-thirds of the members present and voting, vote in favor thereof.
 It is further provided that such amendments shall have been approved by the Board of Directors, provided to the membership by written notice, and read at two previous membership meetings.
 The written notice to all members shall also contain the date of the meeting that the proposed action is to occur.
 Written notice may be delivered by mail or by electronic means.

 1.0 If the Squadron has indebtedness from land purchases or capital improvements the Treasurer shall establish an escrow account speciﬁcally designed to cover the indebtedness.
 Sufﬁcient funds are to be maintained in the account to cover all payments of principal and interest which will be due and payable during the next twelve (12) months.
 If at any time the Squadron’s regular account lacks sufﬁcient funds to establish a proper balance in the escrow account, commitments of the Squadron’s funds by the Board of Directors shall be limited to not more than 40% of the monies collected from all sources and the balance placed in the escrow account.

-1. Repair and/or replace the existing docks and pilings.
+1. Major repair of docks and pilings.